 10. Use oils

-Perhaps bees are more drawn to your skin than to your home or garden.
+Perhaps bees are more drawn to your skin than your home or garden.
 Vanilla extract is excellent for keeping bees away from your skin.
-A spoonful of vanilla extract mixed with water can keep bees away from you, even if you live in a bee-infested area
+Likewise, a spoonful of vanilla extract mixed with water can keep bees away from you, even if you live in a bee-infested area.

-baby oil will also work if you don’t like vanilla, since bees are repelled by baby oil.
+Baby oil will also work if you don’t like vanilla since bees are repelled by baby oil.
 To spritz around the house, combine the oil and water in a spray bottle.
-You can also apply these oils straight to your skin to prevent bee stings when mowing the lawn or removing bee nests.
+You can also apply these oils to your skin to prevent bee stings when mowing the lawn or removing bee nests.

-This basic strategy should be considered when seeking for the finest home cures for killing wasps.
-Almond oil is an excellent substance for fast killing bees and wasps.
+This basic strategy should be considered when seeking the finest home cures for killing wasps.
+Almond oil is an excellent substance for fast-killing bees and wasps.
 This oil should be applied to the bee hive right away.
-When it comes into contact with some bees, the majority of them are killed instantly.
+When it comes into contact with some bees, most of them are instantly killed.

-It is recommended that you use this effective home remedy for bee removal on a regular basis.
+You should use this effective home remedy for bee removal regularly.
 During the day, you can apply this oil to the bee hive.
 This tip will assist you in avoiding some bee attacks.
-When most bees are outside of their nests, you can add this oil to the hive.
+In addition, you can add this oil to the hive when most bees are outside their nests.